Nettify Hotel Network Design — Wi-Fi Built for Hospitality

 You have floor plans but no network yet — or the property is being gutted and rebuilt.
 This is the ideal starting point: the network is designed alongside the building, not retrofitted after the fact.

-Cabling routes, rack locations, AP mounting points, and power requirements are all planned before the first wall goes up.
+Cabling routes, equipment locations, AP mounting points, and power requirements are all planned before the first wall goes up.
 The design accounts for every service the hotel will run — Wi-Fi, IPTV, casting, signage, PMS integration — from day one.

 Existing Property Redesign